Team-Scandela/Scandela/server/README.md

 	<li>Save by Using Ctrl + S</li>
 </ul>

-### Run the Tomcat
+### Run the application

-Right click on the Tomcat server and choose start.
+On the left, right click on the 'server' project, then select 'Run as' and choose 'Java Application'.
+Select 'ServerApplication' and click on 'OK'.
-(If it crashed, retry ONE time)